Flying with Marijuana FAQs

 Edibles are any kind of food or drink that has been infused or made with cannabis products.
 Flying with edibles is illegal in the United States, the United Kingdom, the Netherlands and most countries around the world.
 On domestic flights within Canada, flying with up to 30g of cannabis products (including flying with edibles) is legal, provided the marijuana is kept in your check baggage and is solely intended for personal use.
 Please note it is strictly against the law to fly with edibles over the US/Canadian border (even if the state you are flying to in the US has legalised marijuana).

-What are the consequences for flying with marijuana?
+What are the consequences of flying with marijuana?

 The penalty for flying with cannabis in countries where the drug is illegal will vary greatly according to that country's drug laws.
 In some countries, even transporting a small amount of marijuana with you across a national border will be treated as drug trafficking.
 In the UK, being found in possession of cannabis can result in up to 15 years in prison and an unlimited fine.
 In Japan, drug sentences can be much more severe.
 In Iran, Saudi Arabia and Taiwan, drug smuggling can be punishable by death.